kvarak/dnd/docs/_Rules/skills.md

   </details>

   <details>
-    <summary>Bodybuilding (cost:2, trait)</summary>
+    <summary>Bodybuilding (cost:2, <b>trait</b>)</summary>
     You have trained to improve your physical strength.
 Gain +1 Strength.
   </details>

   <details>
     <summary>Carousing</summary>
     You know how to hold your drink and withstand the effects of alcohol, while keeping a friendly demeanor.
-You have Expertise (Con, Cha) on checks to influence people in a setting where lots of alcohol is used.
+You have <b>Expertise</b> (Con, Cha) on checks to influence people in a setting where lots of alcohol is used.
   </details>

   <details>
     <summary>Climb Trees</summary>
-    You have Expertise when climbing foliage.
+    You have <b>Expertise</b> when climbing foliage.
     <details>
-      <summary>Fast Climber (trait)</summary>
+      <summary>Fast Climber (<b>trait</b>)</summary>
       You gain a climbing speed equal to your movement speed.
     </details>
   </details>

   <details>
     <summary>Climb Wall</summary>
-    When climbing walls with equipment, you have Expertise.
+    When climbing walls with equipment, you have <b>Expertise</b>.
 This proficiency also allows you to climb vertical surfaces without equipment, provided that surface retains cracks or mortared separations and you are not encumbered.
 The distance that may be climbed safely, without requiring a die roll of any kind, equals your Dexterity, +3 ft/character level.
 If at any point within this distance, you are able to rest upon a surface that is at least 4 in. wide (a window ledge or a tree branch), and do so for a period of not less than three rounds, you may reset the distance you can climb safely from that point.
     <details>
-      <summary>Fast Climber (trait)</summary>
+      <summary>Fast Climber (<b>trait</b>)</summary>
       You gain a climbing speed equal to your movement speed.
     </details>
     <details>
-      <summary>Instructor (trait)</summary>
+      <summary>Instructor (<b>trait</b>)</summary>
       You can spend 5 minutes instructing, pointing out handholds, and guiding other creatures before making a climb.
 When you do so, choose up to six friendly creatures (which can include yourself) who pay attention to you.
 Each creature can add a 1d6 to one check or saving throw they make for that climb.
     </details>
   </details>

   <details>
     <summary>Endurance</summary>
     Armies, merchants, refugees or convicts; many people push themselves farther than they could naturally go, and some who are regulars at this have adapted to this way of life.
-When you make a saving throw against exhaustion from extensive travel, you can use this skill with Expertise instead.
+When you make a saving throw against exhaustion from extensive travel, you can use this skill with <b>Expertise</b> instead.
 You gain the following benefits.
     <ul><li>You can comfortably travel 10 hours in a day, without making saving throws against exhaustion.</li>
     <li>After you finish a long rest, you gain temporary hit points equal to your proficiency bonus.</li></ul>
     <details>
-      <summary>Endurance Training (cost:2, trait)</summary>
+      <summary>Endurance Training (cost:2, <b>trait</b>)</summary>
       You have trained to improve your stamina.
 Gain +1 Constitution.
     </details>
     <details>